 Not to mention forgotten drives.
 We only realize the error when we notice the difference between our end-of-month odometer reading and the mileage we recorded.
 And to retrospectively modify a Mileage log is very difficult.

 Specifically for this problem, MileageWise has a feature called the AdWise feature: just give us a few parameters, like the basis for your payoff (your end-of-month odometer reading or the business miles you would like to deduct), the daily maximum amount of driveable trips or distance and we can make you a personalized Mileage log Recommendation, which will correspond to the exact mileage you have driven according to your odometer, even retrospectively.

-And in the process, the Built-In IRS Auditor examines 70 logical conflicts, so your mileage log will be IRS-proof, meeting every expectation for sure.
+And in the process, the Built-In IRS Auditor checks and corrects 70 logical conflicts, so your mileage log will be IRS-proof, meeting every expectation for sure.